alexandergrib/ms2/README.md

 Wireframes can be found here:
 - [Desktop](wirefames/wireframes/Desktop.png)
 - [Mobile](wirefames/wireframes/Mobile.png)
-To open links please use CTR+click to open in the new window.

   ---

 # Surface
 ## Fonts
 I decided to use Google Roboto font and Sans-Serif as a fallback font.
-I think Roboto font is a most used font across whole internet and it would not look too different for the user coming from any website they used to use.
+I think Roboto font is a most used font across whole internet, and it would not look too different for the user coming from any website they used to use.
 This will create a more familiar feeling for the users.

 ## Colors
 I used following colours:
-- Body background color: #8F8F8F26
+- Body background color: #6AC4FF
-- News section color: #97A1B5
+- News section color: #D8EDFE
-- Weather section background: #6A7488
+- Weather section background: #D8EDFE
-- menu color: #4DA5EF7F
+- menu color: #6AC4FF
-- Info section color: #FBFBFB
+- Info section color: #4da5ef80
-- Text color: #25383F

-## Images
-## Text

 # Features
 ## Existing Features